ijl/orjson/README.md

 | rapidjson |                    1.57 |                   637.3 |                 2.68 |
 | json      |                    2.17 |                   458.5 |                 3.71 |

-This was measured on Python 3.7.1.
+This was measured using orjson 1.0.0 on Python 3.7.1.
 The above can be reproduced using the `pybench` and `graph` scripts.

 ## License